easegress-io/easegress/doc/cookbook/multi_node_cluster.md

 export HOST3=<host3-IP>
 export CLUSTER=machine-1=http://$HOST1:2380,machine-2=http://$HOST2:2380,machine-3=http://$HOST3:2380
 ```
+`CLUSTER` environment variable now contains IP addresses of each member in the cluster.
+It will be same for all members.

 Set the environment variables to each machine.
 Start the first instance at the first machine
 ```bash